brython-dev/brython/releases/README.txt

+To run the demo, you can open the file demo.html from the browser "File/Open..." menu.

-To run the demo, start the built-in Python HTTP server by
+Another option is to start the built-in Python HTTP server by

     python -m http.server